surajsrivathsa/surajsrivathsa/README.md

 ### Hi there 👋 I am Suraj

 Currently pursuing master's in Digital Engineering at OVGU and employed as a working student Data Engineer at Cepres GMBH.
 Formerly working as Data Engineer at PWC.
-Interested in applying Data Engineering, Management and Machine learning to solve problems
+Interested in applying Data Engineering, Management and Machine learning to solve business problems

 Here are some ideas to get you started:
 - Name: Suraj Bangalore Shashidhar